oceanmodeling/fabm-oxypom/doc/joss/paper.md

 \end{eqnarray}

 Aggregation rate is a mortality term for phytoplankton [@Maerz2009].
 As in OxyPOM, all rates in DiaMO are temperature-dependent.
+DiaMO was equally validated and shows high skill reproducing surface DO at the Cuxhaven station.

 ## Light in OxyPOM and DiaMO